-Description: Generally, a self-employed individual may deduct the entire amount reimbursed by an employer or insurance company may be deducted from taxable income to the extent they exceed 7.5 percent of adjusted gross income.
+Description: Generally, a self-employed individual may deduct the entire amount paid for health insurance or long term care insurance.

+1.2.029 Deduction of medical expenses and long term care expenses an employer or insurance company may be deducted from taxable income to the extent they exceed 7.5 percent of adjusted gross income.